 A graduate student must file a degree plan which includes those courses to be applied toward a particular degree.
 Changes in the approved degree plan may be made by petition to the Office of Graduate Studies.

-Lower division undergraduate course work (100 and 200 level) may not be used for credit toward a graduate degree.
-Course work may not be used to satisfy requirements for more than one degree.
-Additional course work may be added to the approved degree plan by the student's advisory committee.
+Additional course work may be added to the approved degree plan by the student's Advisory Committee.
 Specific details are indicated under the description of requirements for each degree program.